Michael Annett: Xfinity Series

 In his first full-time season with JRM, Annett scored one top-five and seven top-tens.
 His best finish was second at Road America.
 He finished the season ninth in points.
-Then in 2018, Annett had a dismal season, scoring only three Top 10 finishes with the best result being a seventh-place scoring at Bristol.
-This led to a fourteenth place finish in points.
-On January 25, 2019, it was announced that Annett would be driving the No. 1 Chevrolet with the points from the No. 5 car going over to the No. 1 car.
+Then in 2018, Annett had a dismal season, scoring only three Top 10 finishes with the best result being a seventh-place finish at Bristol.
+This led to a fourteenth-place finish in points.
+On January 25, 2019, it was announced that Annett would be driving the No. 1 Chevrolet, with the points from the No. 5 car going over to the No. 1 car.

 On February 16, 2019, Annett scored his first and only career victory at Daytona International Speedway in the NASCAR Racing Experience 300.
 After a beginning to 2019 that was markedly better than 2018, Annett credited crew chief Travis Mack, who joined the team in late summer-2018, as a catalyst for the success.

 Annett returned to JRM in 2020 and qualified for the playoffs.
 He was eliminated after the first round.

 In July 2021, Annett missed the races at Atlanta and New Hampshire due to a stress fracture in his right femur.
 Austin Dillon served as his replacement in the No. 1 for Atlanta, while Josh Berry did so for New Hampshire.
 Later on in the season, after the race at Watkins Glen, Chase Elliott would be the replacement for him at the Indianapolis Road Course.
 Josh Berry would also serve as his replacement at Michigan.
 After running three more races after Michigan, Annett would end up reinjuring his right femur.
 Annett would miss three more races, which were at Bristol, Las Vegas, and Talladega.
-Josh Berry would end up replacing him in those three races.
+Berry would end up replacing him in those three races.
 On October 6 of that year, Annett announced he would retire from full-time competition at the end of the 2021 season.